pablolich/CMEECourseWork/mini_project/README.md

 # Continuity of the thermal optimum in mesophilic and psichrophilic Arthrobacter species.
 A multimodel inference approach

-This folder contains the components necessary to smoothly run the mini-project.
-It contains 4 subfolders:
+This folder contains the components necessary to run the perform the nlls fitting of bacterial growth curves, and analyze the results, producint a pdf output with the compiled final mini-project report.
+It contains 4 subfolders: Code, Data, Results and Sandbox.
+Their respective contents are detailed next.

+## Prequisites

+Before you continue, ensure you have the following requirements:

+### Libraries
+1. Python libraries: NumPy/Scipy (numerical computing), Pandas (data analyisis), os (myscellaneous operating system interfaces and ProgressBar (impelments a progres bar during the execution of the code.
+2. R libraries: ggplot2 (for regular plotting), grid and gridExtra (for multipanel plotting)
+3. LaTex packages: graphicx, lineno (to count lines), texcount (to count words), setspace (to change inline spacing), cite, amsmath and geometry (to change margns)

+## Content

+The important content is stored in the Code directory.
-### Code
+### List of files in Code directory

-The requirements to run the contents of this folder are detailed next.
-1. For Python, there are only two non regular packages that need to be installed: ProgresBar, which implements a progressbar during the execution of the code, and lmfit, which performs the NLLS fitting.
-2. For R, ggplot, grid, and gridExtra are necessary to generate the plots in the report.
-3. LaTeX y Bash must also be installed.

-Next, we list the contents on each folder, and their functionalyti

-1. Scripts for data preparation; data_preparation_1.R , data_preparation_2.R and data_preparation_functions.R
-2. Scripts for NLLS fitting: fit_store_results_1.py and fit_store_results_2.py, and script to store the fitted models: models.py
-3. Scripts for plotting: plotting_1.R and plotting_2.R
-4. Script to run all the above: run_MiniProject.sh
-5. Script to genarate LaTeX report: mini_project_report.tex
-6. Script to generate references in LaTeX: library.bib
+1. Data preparation (R):
+  - `data_preparation_1.R` --> Prepares the data for the primary models fitting
+  - `data_preparation_2.R` --> Prepares the data for the secondary model fitting
+  - `data_preparation_functions.R` --> some functions used in data_preparation_* scripts
+2. Model fitting scripts (Python):
+  - `fit_store_models_1.py` --> Performs primary model fitting and stores results
+  - `fit_store_models_2.py` --> Performs secondary model fitting and stores results
+3. Plotting scripts (R):
+  - `plotting_1.R` --> Plots all the fits of primary models
+  - `plotting_2.R` --> Plots the fits to the secondary model
+4. LaTeX (tex):
+  - `mini_project_report.tex` --> Generates the pdf report
+5. Bibliography (bib):
+  - `library.bib` --> Generates the references in the latex report
+6. Run everything (bash):
+  - `run_MiniProject.sh` --> Runs all the above scripts to produce the final results

+The data to fit and some example figures taken from the literature are store in the Data directory.

+Finally, a project_log.md file is kept in the Sandbox directory.